alixaxel/chrome-aws-lambda/_/ansible/README.md

 Once the compilation finishes, the binary will be compressed with Brotli and downloaded.

-The whole process usually takes around 1 hour to on a `c5.9xlarge` and nearly 2 hours on a `c5.4xlarge`.
+The whole process usually takes around 1 hour to on a `c5.9xlarge` instance.

 ## Chromium Version